cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 The **_master board_** is an STM32F4 board from Olimex (Olimex E407) connected to CAN and to the computer via Ethernet.
 The **_motor boards_** were controlled over the CAN bus, then an IP link with a custom RPC protocol bridged the CAN bus with the computer.

-As with all projects, we had delays, so in 2015 we weren't able to homologate at the Swiss Eurobot competition, although we managed to win a Jury award for best design.
+As with all projects, we had delays, so in 2015 we weren't able to homologate at the SwissEurobot competition, although we managed to win a Jury award for best design.

-Last october, [@antoinealb](https://github.com/antoinealb/) and [I](https://github.com/syrianspock/), after a trip to ROSCon 2015 in Hamburg[^1], decided we want to explore with CAN directly on a computer then leveraging all the tools and libraries provided by ROS and SocketCAN to build the small robot for Eurobot.
+Last October, [@antoinealb](https://github.com/antoinealb/) and [I](https://github.com/syrianspock/), decided after a trip to ROSCon 2015 in Hamburg[^1] we want to experiment with CAN directly on a computer rather than leveraging all the tools and libraries provided by ROS and SocketCAN in order to build the small robot for Eurobot.
 Little did we know that were not symplifying much.
+(MR: what the frack is that sentence?!)
 It was dubbed **project Goldorak**, and the name stuck so the robot was named **Goldorak**[^2].

 This post goes through our journey, the limitations we hit when using [ROS](http://ros.org/) for Eurobot on a microcomputer (the [Beaglebone black](https://beagleboard.org/black)) and the lessons learned from it.